sandbox-bio/sandbox.bio/src/content/makefile-intro/steps/Step16.md

 { valid: false, value: "Add prerequisites for the `story-%.text` targets"}, ]}>
 <span slot="prompt">
-What will need for a `clean` rule?
+What will we need for a `clean` rule?
 </span>
 </Quiz>